 Solicited Symptoms.
 In the first seven days following study drug administration, 37 study subjects had at least one solicited adverse event reported with 33/65 (51%) subjects in the VXA-NNV-103 vaccine groups and 4/15 (27%) of subjects in the placebo group (See Table 3).
 Most subjects reported solicited symptoms that were mild in intensity.
 Five subjects reported solicited symptoms of Grade 3 severity.
 The percentage of subjects with any solicited symptoms was similar among treatments (See table below).
 Diarrhea and malaise were the most common solicited symptoms following vaccine administration, reported by subjects in all three active treated groups (20%-27% subjects).
 The incidence of diarrhea was higher across the vaccine treated subjects compared to placebo.
+The incidence of nausea and headache was highest in Bivalent GII.4/GI.1 group compared to other groups.
 The incidence of malaise/fatigue was higher across the vaccine treated subjects compared to placebo.
-Myalgia and fever was reported only in the vaccine treated subjects.
+Myalgia and fever were reported only in the vaccine treated subjects.
 In summary, both vaccines were safe when given as a monovalent vaccine or in combination as a bivalent vaccine.
 The most common symptoms were mild diarrhea and mild malaise both reported in about 20% of vaccine recipients.
 There were no deaths, serious adverse events, adverse events of special interest, new onsets of chronic illness, or subject discontinuations due to TEAEs in this study.

-Table 3.
+Table 4.
 Norovirus Study 103 Solicited Systems - Number and Percent of Subjects Reporting TEAEs.